lucianpls/mod_retile/README.md

   -- Mercator, EPSG:3395

 ## DataType type
   - Required if not unsigned byte.
-Valid values are Byte, Int16, UInt16, Int32, UInt32.
+Valid values are Byte, Int16, UInt16, Int32, UInt32, Float.
 Case insensitive

 ## SkippedLevels N
   - Optional, defaults to 0, counted from the top of the pyramid, in both files